iCAS-Lab/edge-devices/jetson/README.md

 ### Required Software

 It is **_HIGHLY_** recommended to use Docker to flash the Jetson Nano to avoid installing Ubuntu 18.04 which will be EOL in 2023.
-Docker isolates applications and operating systems from your host machine without much performance loss.
+Docker isolates applications and/or operating systems from your host machine without much performance loss.

 Install the following software on your computer: